Mongoose 1967 Indy car-by-car histories

 New to the G. C. R. team managed by Jim Rathmann and backed by two US astonauts.
 Entered as the #71 at the 1967 Indy 500 but crashed in practice by Bobb Johns.
 Reappeared as Milwaukee later in the year as the #76 for Gary Congdon when it had been converted from Offy to Ford power.
 Then sold to J.C.
 Agajanian and entered as the #98 Agajanian REV 500 for Billy Vukovich at Riverside at the end of the season.
 Retained as the #98 entry for Vukovich through 1968 except at the Indy 500 where it was the #97 entry for Gary Bettenhausen.
 Retained again for 1969, again as the #98 for Vukovich when it was used with Ford, Offy and Chevrolet engines.
 Retained again for 1970 but now as the #97 entry as the Agajanian team had a new Wolverine car as the #98.
+It appeared yet again in the middle of 1971, when it was raced twice by John Martin as the team's #97 entry.
 Then unknown until it was bought from Bob Jongbloed by an unknown owner as a "Brabham" but still wearing a USAC registration tag '71 - 97'.
 Identified by Dave Laycock from photographs as a 1967 Mongoose.
 Sold it 2012 to Butch Gilbert (Westley, CA) who started a restoration of the car to its 1969 livery.
 Gilbert died before the car could be completed, and his widow Sharon Gilbert sold it to Mike Moss in 2017.
 Mike plans to fit an Offy engine, and complete the restoration to its 1969 livery.

-Driven by: Bobby Johns, Gary Congdon, Billy Vukovich, Gary Bettenhausen, Bruce Walkup, Johnny Parsons Jr and Ralph Liguori.
-First race: Milwaukee (Wisconsin State Fair Park) (R14), 20 Aug 1967.
-Total of 30 recorded races.
+Driven by: Bobby Johns, Gary Congdon, Billy Vukovich, Gary Bettenhausen, Bruce Walkup, Johnny Parsons Jr, Ralph Liguori and John Martin.
+First race: Milwaukee Mile (R14), 20 Aug 1967.
+Total of 32 recorded races.

-This history is a result of the collaborative research of Allen Brown, Michael Ferner, Matt Jung, Luis Mateus and Gerry Measures.
+This history is a result of the collaborative research of Allen Brown, Michael Ferner, Luis Mateus, Gerry Measures, Simmo Iskül and others.